Universality for one-dimensional hierarchical coalescence processes with double and triple merges: Metric structure of

-The space $\cN$ introduced in Section \ref{sec_SPP} can be thought of as a subspace of $\cM$, identifying the set $\xi \in \cN$ with the measure $\sum_{ x \in \xi} \d_x$.
-Then one gets that the $\s$--algebra of its Borel subsets coincides with the $\s$--algebra of measurable subsets introduced in Section \ref{sec_SPP} (see \cite[Ch.\ 7]{DV}, in particular Prop.7.1.III and Cor.\ 7.1.VI there).
-Therefore, the same property holds for $\cN (d_{\rm min})$ ({\it i.e.}\ Borel subsets and measurable subsets coincide).
+The space $\mathcal{N}$ introduced in Section~\ref{sec_SPP} can be thought of as a~subspace of $\mathcal{M}$, identifying the set $\xi\in\mathcal{N}$ with the measure $\sum_{ x \in\xi} \delta _x$.
+Then one gets that the \mbox{$\sigma$-}algebra of its Borel subsets coincides with the \mbox{$\sigma$-}algebra of measurable subsets introduced in Section~\ref{sec_SPP}; see \cite{DV}, Chapter~7, in particular Proposition 7.1.III and Corollary 7.1.VI there.
+Therefore, the same property holds for $\mathcal{N}(d_{\min})$ (i.e., Borel subsets and measurable subsets coincide).